dterei/membase/README.md

 * moxi/ - A memcached proxy that also implements the membase extensions (vbuckets).
 Supports both text and binary as input but only binary as output.

-## Building

-There is a top-level single Makefile that build everything else.
-The rest of the directories use the standard GNU Automake / Autoconf toolkit.

-By default `make` will build everything, installing at the subdirectory 'install'.
-You can try setting the 'DESTDIR' variable to choose an alternate installation location but I'm not sure if it works.

-You can build invidual components by changing to their directories and issuing the `make` command or even starting with the `configure` step.

 ## Bucket (multi-tenancy)